Involutions of Azumaya algebras: Ringed Topoi with Involution

-\item Let $\pi:X\to Y$ be a good $C_2$-quotient of schemes which is totally ramified, and suppose $2$ is invertible on $Y$.
+\item Let $\pi:X\to Y$ be a good $C_2$-quotient of schemes which is everywhere ramified, and suppose $2$ is invertible on $Y$.
 Then Proposition~\ref{PR:Z-to-W-homeomorphism} implies that the induced morphism $\pi:X_{\mathrm{red}}\to Y_{\mathrm{red}}$ is an isomorphism.
 However, in general, and in contrast to Proposition~\ref{PR:ramification-top}, it can happen that $\pi:X\to Y$ is not an isomorphism.
 For example, take $X=\Spec \C[\veps]/(\veps^2)$ and let $\lambda$ be the $\C$-involution taking $\veps$ to $-\veps$. \end{enumerate} \end{remark}

-\begin{remark} For a general exact $C_2$-quotient $\pi:\bfX\to \bfY$ with ramification locus $U$, it is possible to define the ``ramification topos'' $\bfW$ of $\pi$ as the full subcategory of $\bfY$ consisting of objects $W$ such that the projection $U\times W\to U$ is an isomorphism.
-In the situation of Examples~\ref{EX:important-exact-quo-scheme} and~\ref{EX:important-exact-quo-top}, this turns out to give the topos of sheaves over the set-theoretic or scheme-theoretic ramification locus of $\pi:X\to Y$ defined above.
+\begin{remark} For a general exact $C_2$-quotient $\pi:\bfX\to \bfY$ with unbranched locus $U$, it is possible to define the ``branch topos'' $\bfW$ of $\pi$ as the full subcategory of $\bfY$ consisting of objects $W$ such that the projection $U\times W\to U$ is an isomorphism.
+In the situation of Examples~\ref{EX:important-exact-quo-scheme} and~\ref{EX:important-exact-quo-top}, this turns out to give the topos of sheaves over the set-theoretic or scheme-theoretic branch locus of $\pi:X\to Y$ defined above.
 We omit the details as they will not be needed in this work. \end{remark}

 We finish with showing that the exact quotient of Construction~\ref{CN:stacky-quotient} is unramified.
 Thus, any locally ringed topos with involution admits an unramified exact quotient.
+When $\bfX$ is the \'etale ringed topos of a scheme $X$, this generalizes the well-known fact that the morphism from $X$ to its quotient stack $[X/C_2]$ is quadratic \'etale.

 \begin{prp} The exact quotient $\pi:\bfX\to [\bfX/C_2]$ of Construction~\ref{CN:stacky-quotient} is unramified. \end{prp}

 \begin{proof} Recall from Construction~\ref{CN:stacky-quotient} that $S=(\calO_\bfX,\lambda)$ and $R=(\calO_\bfX\times \Lambda\calO_\bfX,\tau_{\calO_\bfX})$, where $\tau_{\calO_\bfX}$ is the interchange involution, and the morphism $\pi_\#:S\to R$ is given by $x\mapsto (x,x^\lambda)$ on sections (in $\bfX$).
 We shall make use of $\pi_!:\bfX\to [\bfX/C_2]$, the left adjoint of $\pi^*$ constructed in the proof of Proposition~\ref{PR:stacky-quotient}.